lynxlynxlynx/gemrb-mods/gemrb-tweaks/README.md

 while a sage with 18 will receive 16% more.

 NOTE: the displayed string for xp gained will not change, since it is party based (same for quest xp).

+#### 10% bonus experience as per BG2, regardless of wisdom
+Just reinstates the player-favouring cheat the original BG2 implemented.
+Can be applied to any game.

 ### Maximum HP on level up for BG1
 It was the only game without this setting or at least not nicely exposed.